Mother Nature is Warning Us Stop What You're Doing or...

 The hotter the seas and land masses get, the faster they accelerate the melting of the glaciers, which in turn makes the oceans rise more rapidly.
 Thus, the warmer oceans provide more fuel for larger and more frequent hurricanes, which need warm water to live.
 So now we have the ingredients for the perfect storm... warm oceans and more moisture in the air, both of which give life to hurricanes.

-Not only will hurricanes and typhoons get bigger as shown in 2017, they will come sooner, last longer, develop more often, and expand in size and strength, damaging more cities, property and destroying more lives.
+Not only will hurricanes and typhoons get bigger as shown in 2018, the hottest year on record since weather record keeping began in the 1880s, they will come sooner, last longer, develop more often, and expand in size and strength, damaging more cities, property and destroying more lives.
 You won't need to go to the theater anymore to see made-up disaster movies because it's now happening in your own backyard.

 All living creatures on earth need glaciers to survive.
 When they melt, they break off into huge chucks into the sea, which raises sea levels all over the planet.
 Think of it this way.
 When you put ice cubes in a full glass of water, the water rises and spills over the top.
 Glaciers breaking off into the sea are no different.
 When large chunks the size of Manhattan break off into the sea, the sea rises, forcing more sea water ashore during high tides flooding low lying areas.
-We've already seen proof of this with Hurricane's Sandy, Harvey, Irma and Maria.
+We've already seen proof of this with Hurricane's Michael, Florence, Sandy, Harvey, Irma and Maria just in the last two years alone.
 Sea rise is already beginning to submerge coastal towns.
+People who live in coastal cities will be forced to move inland which sucks up more resources from inland towns and cities.
 As life giving as water is, it is also the most powerful, forceful and destructive force on the planet.
 Without balance in nature of which we are all a part, it will, and has destroyed entire towns and cities.

 Chasing Ice - Largest Glacier Calving Caught on Camera

 Glaciers contribute significantly to nature's rivers and streams around the planet, which provide fresh drinking water to the world's population.
 When the glaciers disappear so will our water supply.
 What do you think will happen to humankind when we run out of drinking water?
 Humans can't survive beyond three minutes without air, three days without water and three weeks without food.
 Nor are they capable of breathing in toxic air from all the waste being pumped into earth's atmosphere.
 At some point soon, the confluence of all these events will explode and living creatures will perish.
-Mother Nature will simply start over.
-She gets a do-over.
-We don't.
+The planet will put a hit on humans, and simply start over.
+Mother Nature gets a do-over.
+Humans do not!

 As major weather catastrophes increase and coastlines erode, which support America's major cities, humankind will become climate change refugees, forced to move inland, fighting over water and resources, killing each other for survival.